 You are managing long-lived credentials

 You may be providing long-lived keys that users store on their laptops.
-However, having long-lived credentials is a maintenance and productivity issue.
-You must build a system to know which servers can be accessed with which keys with long-lived keys.
-However, these systems are challenging to build and manage.
-Additionally, if your security team refuses to provide access to new hires or on-call people, this can reduce productivity.
+However, having long-lived credentials to manage is a security and productivity issue.
+You need a system to manage which servers can be accessed with which keys.
+You may have shared credentials that you don’t want to provide to new hires or on-call people, which also impacts productivity.

-However, long-lived credentials can also become a security issue.
+Long-lived credentials can also become a security issue.
 If a laptop gets compromised, the adversary can use the key to attack your system later.
-This same event happened in the Fluffy Bunny Attack, where an attacker created a malicious SSH client that was able to steal SSH keys.
-Using these keys, they could log into systems—sometimes even six months later—because the stolen SSH keys were still usable.
+Even back in 2001, FluffiBunni installed malicious SSH clients on its victims in order to exfiltrate and steal SSH keys.
+Colonial Pipeline was hacked in 2021 due to an old VPN key that was leaked.
+Using these keys, they could log into systems—sometimes even six months later—because the stolen keys were still usable.

 You have many disparate systems for access

 When there's been an organic development of remote access systems, each systems develops differently.
 But disparate systems aren’t maintainable.
 You have to worry if one system has a bug and needs patching.
 You don’t know who actually has access to the other system.
 You database passwords are shared across the devops organization.
 This lack of visibility is a major security risk.